Finschia/finschia-sdk/x/staking/spec/03_messages.md

 The exchange rate is the number of existing shares in the validator divided by the number of currently delegated tokens.

+The validator is updated in the `ValidatorByPower` index, and the delegation is tracked in validator object in the `Validators` index.

+It is possible to delegate to a jailed validator, the only difference being it will not be added to the power index until it is unjailed.

 ## Msg/Undelegate

 The `Msg/Undelegate` service message allows delegators to undelegate their tokens from